 A modest white tombstone, still intact and legible, placed in the Hilltown Lower Baptist Church cemetery by the Department of Military Affairs of the Commonwealth of Pennsylvania, describes Isaac Lewis simply as “Soldier in Revolutionary Army under General Washington.”
 The grave, marked by an American flag and veteran’s marker,lies close to his birthplace and ancestral home, from which he traveled so far for his brief but unforgettable military service.

 Isaac Lewis had a great-grandson also named Isaac Lewis, who enlisted in the Civil War in 1861.
 A sergeant at the second Battle of Bull Run, he like his namesake was shot through the leg (Lewises are perhaps just not nimble of foot).
 Less fortunate than his ancestor, this Isaac died several weeks later at a military hospital in Fairfax, Virginia.
-His parents at first unsuccessfully sought a survivor’s pension, then hired Daniel Sickles as a claims agent and eventually prevailed.
+His parents at first unsuccessfully sought a survivor’s pension, then hired Horatio Sickel, former Colonel of the Pennsylvania Third Reserve, as an attorney, and eventually prevailed.

 Mary Jane Erwin, Morris Lewis and his Descendants(Philadelphia: Lewis-Jones Association, 1936), 6, 13, 42; Edward Mathews, “Lengel Farm,” The Intelligencer(Doylestown, PA), May 24, 1906, reproduced in Wanderings Through Historic Hilltown With Edward Mathews, Harry Adams, ed.
 (Bedminster, PA: Adams Apple Press, 1996), 45.
 Whether stirred by patriotism or family enmity toward the British, the younger Henry enrolled in the Hilltown Associators, a militia unit, in 1775, when he was nearly sixty years of age.
 Pennsylvania Archives, Ser.
 5, Vol. 5:332-33.